A topic from the subject of Analytical Chemistry in Chemistry.

 • The sample is injected into a mobile phase, which flows through a column packed with a stationary phase.

 • The components of the sample interact with the stationary and mobile phases differently, causing them to elute from the column at different times.
+This difference in interaction is based on factors such as polarity, size, and charge.

 Components of HPLC

-• HPLC system consists of several components, including a solvent reservoir, a pump, an injector, a column, a detector, and a data acquisition system.
+• An HPLC system consists of several components, including a solvent reservoir, a pump, an injector, a column, a detector, and a data acquisition system.

 • The column contains the stationary phase, which is responsible for separating the components of the sample.
+Different stationary phases are used depending on the properties of the analytes.

 • The detector measures the concentration of the sample components as they elute from the column.
+Common detectors include UV-Vis, fluorescence, and mass spectrometry detectors.

 Applications of HPLC